 Jim Bridenstine, the chief of NASA, is worried about China’s attempt to establish a space station in Earth’s orbit given that the International Space Station (ISS) is due to be decommissioned over the next decade.
-He believes that if the Chinese were to succeed in building their space station, it could give Beijing a huge strategic advantage over the U.S.
+He believes that if a Chinese space station were to succeed, it could give Beijing a huge strategic advantage over the U.S.

 “We want to see a public-private partnership where NASA can deal with commercial space station providers, so that we can keep a permanent uninterrupted human presence in low Earth orbit… I don’t think it’s in the interest of the nation to build another International Space Station — I do think it’s in the interest of the nation to support commercial industry, where NASA is a customer,” Bridenstine said, as reported by Phys.

 Chinese space station to become operational by 2022